 An essential part of strong security is knowing the year’s top cybersecurity threats.
 This includes familiar threats like ransomware and unfamiliar threat trends too.

-Digital trends like Internet of Things will see a boost in popularity in 2021.
+Digital trends like the Internet of Things will see a boost in popularity in 2021.
 Also, attackers will target cryptocurrency exchanges and GDPR remediation.

 As a security leader, you need to prepare for innovative hacks that might be coming your way.
 Here are five cybersecurity threats that you need to take seriously this year.